 Matias Quiet Pro

 Matias’s unassuming line of quiet boards differentiate themselves with the brand’s propriety line of stealthy switches, found in far fewer boards than their Cherry counterpart.
-The Matias Quiet Pro also comes in a Mac variant, a rarity in the PC-dominant world of mechanical keyboards (nearly every board functions fine on Mac, the computer will recognize the board and adjust certian keys).
+The Matias Quiet Pro also comes in a Mac variant, a rarity in the PC-dominant world of mechanical keyboards (nearly every board functions fine on Mac, the computer will recognize the board and adjust certain keys).
 Matias’s switches are not quite as quiet as the MX Silent switch keyboards, but they make up for it by providing a nice tactile bump those boards do not.
 The laser-etched keycaps are a small bonus as well.

 WASD Keyboards CODE

-This is the first keyboard on the list that has the weight and feel of a traditional premium mechanical keyboard.
 WASD Keyboards’s 87-key CODE can be had with the relatively rare Cherry MX Clear switches, which are stiffer (higher pressure to push) variations of the popular MX Brown switch.
 They’re not expressly made for minimal noise like the previous keyboards on this list, but they’re easily the least obnoxious of the classic switch variety.
 They’re wonderfully tactile and they’re equipped with seven brightness levels of optional LED backlighting.
 WASD is a hotbed for keyboard customization and information, and provides a glimpse into the world of super-customized mechanical keyboards.
 Warning: the rabbit hole is deep.

 Das Keyboard 4 Professional